 Zinc spraying, or metallizing, is accomplished by feeding zinc wire or powder into a heated gun, where it is melted and sprayed onto the part using combustion gases and/or auxiliary compressed air to provide the necessary velocity.
 Prior to metallizing, the steel must be abrasively cleaned.

-The metallized zinc coating is rough and slightly porous, with density about 80% that of hot-dip galvanizing.
+The metallized zinc coating is rough and slightly porous, with a density of about 80% of hot-dip galvanizing.
 As the metallized coating is exposed to the atmosphere, zinc corrosion products tend to fill the pores providing consistent cathodic protection.
-The mechanically-bonded, pure zinc coating covers welds, seams, ends and rivets well and can be applied in excess of 10 mils (254 µm).
+The mechanically-bonded, pure zinc coating covers welds, seams, ends, and rivets well and can be applied in excess of 10 mils (254 µm).
 Coating consistency is dependent on operator experience and coating variation is always a possibility.
-Coatings tend to bethinner on corners and edges and no coating is applied to interior surfaces or difficult to access recesses and cavities.
+Coatings tend to be thinner on corners and edges and no coating is applied to interior surfaces or difficult-to-access recesses and cavities.